roddsantos/home-finances-backend/README.md

 This project uses the Javascript programming language, with the framework NestJS For the database, this project uses MySQL

-You can use this project locally, using a locally MySQL Workbench, or you can use with an AWS ECS for the server, and use an AWS Relational Database Service (RDS) for connection, but this is optional
+You can use this project locally, using a locally MySQL Workbench, use it with Docker, or you can use with an AWS ECS for the server, and use an AWS Relational Database Service (RDS) for connection

-After cloning, you need to create a .env file in the project root, with the following info:
+After cloning, you need to create a .env file in the project root, with the following info (if you're using AWS for the database and serving, use the RDS URL in DB_HOST):

 ```bash
 PORT=<port number where the application will connect to the server>